 Full guidelines are included below and are included in this document: MASL Readers Awards Book Trailer Contest Guidelines

-- Book trailer must represent a Mark Twain, Truman, or Gateway nominee for the 2019 – 2020 school year.
+- Book trailer must represent a Mark Twain, Truman, or Gateway final nominee for the 2022-2023 school year: Final Nominees

 - Entries must be original work completed by students.